 *have difficulty controlling your temper;

 tend to feel out of control;

 have physical problems for which there are not obvious physical answers (headaches, pre-ulcerous conditions, rashes, etc.);

 have disciplinary problems in which you were not able to act as you wanted to;

 have difficulty completing tasks or handling stressful assignments.

-There are some things that should not be volunteered to a mental health professional:
+There are some things that could be used against a military member if they share the information with a mental health professional: